launchscout/elixirconf_2022_livestate/live_state.md

 * increasing levels of abstraction:
   * `LiveState` - lower level API
   * `connectElement()` allows you to "wire up" a Custom Element
-  * `@liveState` TS decorator lets you declaratively annotate a Custom Element
+  * `@liveState` TS decorator lets you declaratively annotate a Custom Element class

 ---